Treatment Options for Dry Eye

 Meibomian Gland Dysfunction

 As around 80% of cases of dry eye are evaporative due to mybomian gland dysfunction, this condition frequently requires treatment.
 Treatment strategies are aimed at either increasing the quantity of oils (meibum) produced by the glands or, more usually, unblocking glands and ensuring the free flow of oils from them.
 This typically requires the application of heat to "melt" and reduce the viscosity of old thickened oils remaining in the glands before mechanically expressing them.
 This may need to be repeated a number of times before satisfactory gland function is restored.
+Some of the treatments outlined above for aqueous insufficiency are also of use in treating evaporative dry eye..

 In-office Blephasteam® & manual meibomian gland expression - Blephasteam® is a goggle-based eyelid warming device that provides moisture and heat in the form of steam, to be used prior to manual expression of the meibomian glands.
 These heating goggles are worn for about ten minutes prior to gland expression.
 As noted above, manual expression for treatment purposes tends to be employed infrequently and only at very gentle levels.
 Click here for more information on Blephasteam®